nikokozak/threejs_template/README.md

 4. `git init`
 5. `npm run dev`

+## Structure
+The basic structure in `src` is as follows:
+`index.ts` - basic scene setup, holds meshes, scene, etc. Root of the project.
+`params.ts` - params that we might want to access across many files, like the width and height of the project.
+`utils.ts` - setup and other utils to remove complexity from `index.ts`.

 ## Details
 For ease of use, the following assumptions are made:
 1. "Development" mode is hardcoded into `webpack.config.js`.